Have you thought about becoming a nurse?

 Secondly, Stephanie likes the idea of being the “first set of eyes” to see a patient.
 Nurses often have to take in information quickly and make decisions right away.

-Lastly, Stephanie chose nursing because it can be a flexible career.
+Lastly, Stephanie prefers the flexibility that a career in nursing can offer.
 If there is a field that interests you, you can pursue it.
 Obviously, there are certifications and trainings to consider when changing fields, but the options are there.
 Plus, nurses can work in a variety of settings from hospitals, schools, outpatient care centers, patients’ homes, and more.

 “I didn’t even know that accelerated programs were a thing,” Stephanie said, when asked about how she found Concordia.
 “I was browsing the web and looked at several programs in the area.
 Concordia’s was the best fit [for me.]”